 Optimizing your home workouts:

-This is the more expensive route, but there are many reasons to join a gym.
-I decided to join one; overcoming my hate for crowds and giving up the peace I feel when working out alone, because my home gym was insufficient for my goal(s).
-I learned this after reading Championship Bodybuilding by Chris Aceto, back in 2007ish.
-Aceto basically said forget bodybuilding (my then goal) if you lack access to the poundage necessary for progressive overload — and that’s found at a real gym.
+This route can be more expensive than training at home, but there are many reasons to join a gym.
+I decided to join one (overcoming my hate for crowds and giving up the peace I feel when working out alone) because my home gym was insufficient for my goal(s).
+In the book Championship Bodybuilding, Chris Aceto explains the need to commit to progressive overload for muscle gain.
+He said forget bodybuilding (my then goal) if you lack access to the poundage necessary to progressively add weight each workout — that’s found at a real gym.
 If you must join a gym, look for sign-up specials.
 Try discount gyms, with a monthly fee under $20.
 Pretty much every gym will have many weights, space for bodyweight and other free-motion movement, and equipment for various forms of exercise.

 Everyone knows they need food.
 Everyone knows they need a place to workout.
 Here are a few words in support of supplements.
 I believe in the power of supplementation.
 But I didn’t in the beginning.
 After a year of working out, back in 2003, my son’s dad told me I should drink protein shakes after lifting weights.
 I normally look to authorities for advice, and he was no authority on fitness, so it didn’t immediately listen.
-But when he came home one day with a bag of Optimum Nutrition whey, I gave it a try.
-After having it as a pre-workout for a whole month, I noticed muscle growth a year of exercise alone never produced.
+But when he came home one day with a 10-lb bag of Optimum Nutrition whey, I gave it a try.
+After having it as a post-workout for one month, I noticed muscle growth a year of exercise alone never produced.
 That experience convinced me that some supplements are the real deal, and for best results, taking them is a must.
 Five or so years later, I was spending $100+ per month on supplements.
 I was happy with my results.

 The most basic of needed supplements

-- Protein powder – Whey is sufficient for most people and is needed post any weight training or intense bodyweight workout to aid in maximum recovery and repair of muscles worked.
+- Protein powder – whey is sufficient for most people and is needed following any weight training or intense bodyweight workout to aid in maximum recovery and repair of muscles worked.

-- Multivitamin – athletes and people who workout at a high intensity 5 days/week burn through many nutrients.
-It is recommended by many professional coaches that their athletes supplement with vitamins to replenish lost nutrients and for best recovery and results.
+- Multivitamin – athletes and people who workout at a high intensity regularly burn through many nutrients.
+Many professional coaches prescribe vitamins to their athletes to replenish lost nutrients, recover, and obtain optimum results.

 If you have enough money for more than the above basics, add these to your list:

-- Omega 3, 6 & 9 capsules, or all three in one supplement – for heart health, body fat regulation, and muscle growth stimulation.
+- Omega fatty acid capsules – for heart health, body fat regulation, and muscle growth stimulation.